 2.6.1.
-Where technical provisions are not calculated "as a whole" IORPs should determine technical provisions as the sum of the best estimate and a risk margin based on the cost-of-capital approach.
-The determination of the risk margin described in this section follows the approach described in EIOPA's opinion, taking into account the assumption that the common balance sheet is either balanced through the use of the balancing item approach or shows an excess of assets over liabilities.
-The latter may either occur if the value of security and/or benefit reduction mechanisms yields an excess of assets over liabilities when financial assets are lower than liabilities excluding benefit reductions.
+Where technical provisions are not calculated "as a whole"8 IORPs should determine technical provisions as the sum of the best estimate and a risk margin based on the cost-of-capital approach.
+The determination of the risk margin described in this section follows the approach described in EIOPA's opinion9, taking into account the assumption that the common balance sheet is either balanced through the use of the balancing item approach or shows an excess of assets over liabilities10.
+The latter may either occur if the value of security and/or benefit reduction mechanisms yields an excess of assets over liabilities over liabilities excluding benefit reductions or if financial assets exceed liabilities excluding benefit reductions.
 Two situations can be distinguished, both in the unstressed and stressed common balance sheet: